Gug028/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file executes a script that displays current directory contents in s longformat 4-listmorefiles
-This file displays current directory contents, including hidden files (starting with .)using the long format
+This file displays current directory contents, including hidden files (starting with .)using the long format 5-listfilesdigitonly
+This files displays current directory contents:
+Long format
+with user and group IDs displayed numerically and hidden files (starting with .)